hirotoyoshidome/meff/README.md

-# menim
+# meff
-Measurement of Effectiveness for some release.
+meff is a Measurement of Effectiveness for some release.

 ### init.